tinycedar/lily/README.md

 I've tried HostAdmin, SwitchHosts! and some others but found that they all have the same problem: browser reboot is required in order to take effect after switch.

-So I decide to solve this problem by "Reinventing the wheel", and as a Go enthusiast, I choose Go to develop it.
+So I decide to solve this problem by means of "Reinventing the wheel", and as a Go enthusiast, I choose Go to develop it.
 If you're interested in this project please fork it and pull request is prefered :)

 ## Feature